 The Cystinosis Research Foundation is excited and pleased to announce that we are one step closer to the cure.
 Dr. Stéphanie Cherqui, who has been funded by CRF since 2007, recently formed the Cystinosis Stem Cell and Gene Therapy Consortium.
 The consortium includes experts in the fields of nephrology, neurology, endocrinology gastroenterology, ophthalmology, bone marrow transplantation and gene therapy, and members of the cystinosis community.
 Collectively, the panel will contribute to the design and methodology of a clinical trial in cystinotic patients that tests the safety of autologous transplantation with hematopoietic stem cells that have been gene modified ex-vivo with a lentiviral vector to express a functional CTNS gene.

-The Fourth CRF International Cystinosis Research Symposium was held March 6 and March 7, 2014 at the prestigious Arnold and Mabel Beckman Center of the National Academies of Engineering and Science on the UCI campus.
-Hosted by the Cystinosis Research Foundation with sponsorships from Raptor Pharmaceuticals and Sigma-Tau, the symposium brought together more than 60 researchers and scientists from all over the globe – each with a special expertise in some aspect of the care and treatment of cystinosis.
-The next cystinosis research symposium will be held in 2016.
+The Sixth CRF International Cystinosis Research Symposium was held March 1 and March 2, 2018 at the prestigious Arnold and Mabel Beckman Center of the National Academies of Engineering and Science on the UCI campus.
+Hosted by the Cystinosis Research Foundation the symposium brought together more than 60 researchers and scientists from all over the globe – each with a special expertise in some aspect of the care and treatment of cystinosis.
+The next cystinosis research symposium will be held in 2020.